Are you buying a house with damp?

 • Buying a house with damp patches can be safe if the problem isn't severe.

-• Damp can devalue your property, so it is important you get a house survey before making your purchase, even if you haven't noticed signs of rising damp..
+• Damp can devalue your property, so you must get a house survey before making your purchase, even if you haven't noticed signs of rising damp.

 • It's important to get a survey to check for this, as signs of rising damp may take years to appear.